reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 Question for Constructivism

 1. I understand the argument that there is no normative truth independent of normative judgments (i.e. the metaphysical/epistemological/motivational problems with realism)..
 But how do we establish that normative truth for a given agent's depends on *that* agent's normative judgments?
 E.g. why not the normative judgments of the agent's community?
 Or the normative judgments of the speaker?
 Why not understood "reasons" broadly as a standard by which to criticize someone, e.g. because people are subject to criticism for being cruel, and because reasons are standards of criticism, why not say cruel people are unreasonable?
 There are infinitely many possible theories of normative truth that don't reduce normative truth for A to A's normative judgments, without also having the metaphysical/epistemological problems of realism.
-A motivational argument can be given perhaps.
-Kosgaard's states that such an account is the only thing that can explain the normative authority of deliberation for agents.
-What does this mean?
 	- We can understand "should" claims as general standards to ground criticism, e.g. people "should" not act immorally, even though they may have no reason not to do so.
 	- "Reasons" may be sometimes used in this broad sense, but for clarity this concept will be identified with the narrow sense (connected with an agent's normative judgments) leaving "should" the job of handling general grounds for criticism.
+	- A motivational argument can be given perhaps.
+	- Kosgaard's states that such an account is the only thing that can explain the normative authority of deliberation for agents.
+What does this mean?
+	- Why focus on reasons in the internal sense?
+Similar considerations can be used to explain why reasons for belief are internal rather than external (i.e. rather than simply beliefs that are true).
+	- The internal sense is what we use not just for charges of criticism but for charges of irrationality.
+	- The internal sense is the kind of reason we acknowledge when we judge that something is a reason from a first-person perspective rather thana third-person perspective.
 2. What is the general strategy for determining what is constitutive of a given activity?
 3. What are the procedures for ideal deliberation?
 4. Why do some attitudes have higher authority over others, i.e. the attitude that values the upshot of idealized reflection are more important than an agent's present desires.